codsen/codsen/packages/detergent/readme.md

 - encode all non-ASCII characters (for example, `£` into `&pound;`)
 - improve English grammar style (for example, convert straight quotes to curly)

-Adobe Photoshop and Illustrator both place [ETX](https://en.wikipedia.org/wiki/End-of-Text_character) characters when you insert linebreaks using SHIFT+ENTER to break line but keep text within the same paragraph (that's opposed to normal line breaks using ENTER alone which breaks paragraphs).
-When text with an ETX character is pasted into HTML template, it is invisible in the code editor but might surface up later as � when CMS or ESP or other platform attempts to read the code.
+Adobe Photoshop and Illustrator both place [ETX](https://en.wikipedia.org/wiki/End-of-Text_character) characters when you insert linebreaks using SHIFT+ENTER to break the line but keep the text within the same paragraph (that's opposed to normal line breaks using ENTER alone which breaks paragraphs).
+When a text with an ETX character is pasted into HTML template, it is invisible in the code editor but might surface up later as � when CMS or ESP or other platform attempts to read the code.

 Detergent has optional features to improve the English style: